Bayes Calculations from Quantile Implied Likelihood: Introduction

 For the given Bayesian model, the approximate posterior distribution is formed by combining the QIL\ and the chosen prior distribution for the model parameters.
-The QIL\ is a partial likelihood that goes beyond the median (Doksum \&\ Lo, 1990) by summarizing the data by a vector of quantiles, to give rise to a new type of `limited information likelihood' posterior distribution.
-Also, under the uninformative flat prior, the posterior distribution for the model parameters is based on the matching prior for the pivotal quantity (Welch \&\ Peers, 1963).
 In addition, the QIL's simple and explicit $\chi^{2}$ pdf form makes it possible to use with any standard MC or optimization algorithm for posterior estimation, unlike the EL\ method which relies exclusively on IS algorithms.
-Further, the maximum a posteriori (MAP) estimate and the posterior covariance matrix of the model parameter can be quickly estimated through penalized QIL maximization, adding to previous work on maximum intractable likelihood estimation (Rubio \&\ Johansen, 2013).
+Further, the maximum a posteriori (MAP) and posterior covariance matrix estimates of the model parameters can be quickly estimated through penalized QIL maximization, adding to previous work on maximum intractable likelihood estimation \citep{RubioJohansen13} .

-The QIL\ approach goes beyond providing posterior inference for Bayesian models with intractable likelihoods.
-This approach gives rise to posterior distributions that are fully-interpretable as confidence distributions, since the QIL\ is based on a linear location model (Fraser, 2011a) representing the asymptotic\ multivariate normal distribution for the sample quantiles.
-This is important because arguably, the concept of confidence is the most substantive ingredient in modern model-based statistical theory (Fraser, 2011b).
-Alternatively, the EL\ method does not necessarily admit posterior distributions that are easily interpretable as confidence distributions, because it is possible under the EL\ for the data to nonlinearly relate with the model parameters (Fraser, 2011a).
-The same is true for the BL\ method.

-More details about the QIL approach to Bayesian inference is described next in $\S 2$.
-This section also reviews some penalized likelihood, adaptive Metropolis, and IS\ methods for inference from approximate posterior distribution based on QIL. $\S 3$ illustrates the QIL\ approach on $27$ Bayesian models through the analysis of many large or complex real and simulated data sets, including multiple versions of some of these models employing different prior distributions.
-Results include computation times and accuracies of QIL-based posterior inferences from simulated data in terms of Root Mean Squared Error (RMSE).
+More details about the QIL approach to Bayesian inference are described next in $\S 2$.
+In $\S 3$, the QIL\ approach is illustrated on $27$ Bayesian models through the analysis of many large or complex real and simulated data sets.
+Results include posterior distribution estimates, computation times, and accuracies of QIL-based posterior inferences for the simulated data in terms of Root Mean Squared Error (RMSE).

-The $27$ Bayesian models include $19$ familiar low-dimensional parametric probability models which provide basic benchmarks for QIL\ (e.g., Student's \textit{t} model).
-They also include models with more intractable likelihoods as follows:
+The $27$ Bayesian models include $19$ standard low-dimensional parametric probability models for univariate iid data, which provide basic benchmark tests of QIL\ (e.g., Student's \textit{t} model).
+They also include models with more intractable likelihoods, which are discussed in the literature and summarized as follows: